-Just like the reduced von Neumann entropy maximizes the von Neumann entropy for a fixed RSF, the reduced Wehrl entropy maximizes the Wehrl entropy for a fixed RSF.
-Furthermore, in both cases the maximum is attained by the same thermal-like state.
-The two entropies share more qualities, e.g. both are invariant under the same unitary transformations and both share the additive property $s(\hat{\rho}_1\otimes\hat{\rho}_2)=s(\hat{\rho}_1)+s(\hat{\rho}_2)$ (interestingly, this quality is not shared by the actual Wehrl entropy).
-Both properties are direct consequences of the definition of RSF and the fact that the two entropies depend solely on traces of analytic functions of the correlation matrix.
+Just like the reduced entropy (\ref{eq:reduced_von_Neumann_entropy}) maximizes the von Neumann entropy for a fixed RSF, the reduced Wehrl entropy maximizes the Wehrl entropy for a fixed RSF.
+We note that it has similar qualitative properties to the original reduced entropy, e.g. it is invariant under the same unitary transformations and is minimized by coherent states.

-In addition to qualitative similarities, the two entropies can be linked quantitatively. \begin{proposition} The following relation between the reduced von Neumann and Wehrl entropies holds:
+More importantly, the two entropies can also be linked quantitatively. \begin{proposition} The following relation between the RSF entropies holds: